allan-pg/portfolio-projects/README.md

 * views in my sql
 * Data cleaning in mysql
 * when and how to use CTEs in mysql

+### introduction
+This repository showcases SQL queries and scripts.
+SQL (Structured Query Language) is used to retrieve, analyze, and manipulate the data, showcasing various advanced SQL techniques.

 Please feel free to make use of them and find your own insights.